exakat/exakat-docs/Reference/Rules/Classes/UnresolvedCatch.rst

 Catch clauses do not check for `Exception <https://www.php.net/exception>`_ existence.

-Catch clauses check that the emitted expression is of the requested Class, but if that class doesn't exist in the code, the catch clause is always false.
+Catch clauses check that the emitted expression is of the requested Class, but if that class doesn't exist in the code, the catch clause is always `false <https://www.php.net/false>`_.
 This is dead code.

 .. code-block:: php